::view-transition-new

 <custom-ident>

-Causes the pseudo-element to match a specific view transition group created by assigning the given <custom-ident> to an element via the view-transition-name property.
+Causes the pseudo-element to match a specific view transition snapshot group created by assigning the given <custom-ident> to an element via the view-transition-name property.

 Examples